Auroratide/auroratide.com/content/posts/nicely-testing-react-components/content.md

 Pretty neat, right?

-We can summarize what we've learnt like so:
+We can summarize the key points like so:

 * Adopt the paradigm of a **real user** using your component to drive how the test reads.
 * Only expose the component's **surface** in the test's actions and assertions.
 Deliberately ask yourself what knobs a user can manipulate and what the user should visibly see.
 * **Refrain from digging** into the component's state and directly manipulating values.
-There's no guarantee what you're doing is achievable from a user's point of view.
+Otherwise, there's no guarantee what you're doing is achievable from a user's point of view.

 And a bonus tip: